1

 what are popularly known as bubble universes.
 Bubble

-universes belong to the class of multi-verses (a class which also
+universes belong to the class of multiverses (a speculative class which also

-includes parallel worlds and multiple domains) and some of
+includes parallel worlds and multiple domains); some of

 the better known are described in Table 4